 As part of my Lily Jade Diaper Bag review, I wanted to give you a little snapshot of everything I usually pack in my diaper bag.
 This is the longer more “newborn” list and we travel lighter these days for sure.

 - nursing cover

 - changing mat

 - cell phone

-A few items that I sometimes pack along in a separate bag include my water bottle, larger toys, extra blanket.
-These are pretty bulky so fitting them in any diaper bag can be challenging!
+A few items that I sometimes pack along in a separate bag include my water bottle, larger toys, and an extra blanket.
+These are pretty bulky so fitting them in any diaper bag can be challenging.

 How to Save Money on Lily Jade Diaper Bags

 With a pricetag of around $300, I knew would have to get creative if I wanted to purchase a Lily Jade for my diaper bag of choice.
 Here are my top suggestions for how to save money on Lily Jade Diaper Bags:

 - Choose a vegan leather bag like the Caroline or Brittany (these are about 1/2 the price of some of the leather bags!)